SINAI Productions

 DMCA Policy

-SINAI Productions Ltd. ("SINAI") respects the intellectual property rights of others and expects creators on our platform to do the same.
-This policy describes how we handle copyright notices under the Digital Millennium Copyright Act ("DMCA") and comparable laws.
+SINAI Productions, an Israeli sole proprietorship owned by Liran Dandekar ("SINAI"), respects the intellectual property rights of others and expects creators on the platform to do the same.
+This policy describes how we handle copyright notices under the U.S. Digital Millennium Copyright Act ("DMCA") and comparable laws elsewhere.

 Designated DMCA Agent